decentralized-identity/sidetree/docs/spec/method-versioning.md

 `did:elem:ropsten:EiD0x0JeWXQbVIpBpyeyF5FDdZN1U7enAfHnd13Qk_CYpQ`

-:::warning Ledger Forking
+:::warning Anchoring System Forking
-Implementers should be aware that if the underlying decentralized ledger system were to fork, the identifiers will also be forked.
+Implementers should be aware that if the underlying decentralized anchoring system were to fork, the identifiers will also be forked.
 In this case, the a new identifier must be created either through an indication at the network layer or with a completely new method name to identify the decentralized identifiers of the forked network.
 :::